Things to consider before adopting a parrot

 - In the wild, parrots are prey animals and, as such, are highly alert and easily stressed.
 They may have adverse reactions to objects or situations (like sudden movements or loud noises) that would barely affect dogs or cats.

 - Parrots are extremely social and active animals.
-They have a very complex psychology, and can easily develop behavior problems, such as feather plucking, if they don’t receive a great deal of daily interaction with humans and/or other birds.
+They have a very complex psychology, and can easily develop behavior problems, such as feather plucking, if they don’t receive a great deal of daily interaction with humans and/or other birds and mental stimulation.

 - Because parrots have only very recently lived with humans, and they retain all their wild instincts, it is possible that the parrot you adopt may never really bond with you.